Sandwell Local Plan Frequently Asked Questions

 What are the stages for preparing a new Local Plan?

-We held a consultation on the Draft Sandwell Local Plan in November - December 2023.
-The consultation asked residents and interested people to provide their views on the Draft Sandwell Local Plan.
-You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF version.
-The consultation on the Draft Plan has closed and you can no longer provide comments .
+In November – December 2023 we held a public consultation on the Draft Sandwell Local Plan.
+We asked residents, business and interested people for their views on our draft planning policies, the places we think development should happen, and the places we think should be protected from development.
+We received over 600 comments and have used this feedback and further technical evidence to improve the Local Plan.
+You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF of the draft version.

-If the Planning Inspector is happy with the Local Plan and finds it ‘sound’ they will recommend that it is adopted by Sandwell Council.
-The Planning Inspector may require changes to be made to the Local Plan before it can be adopted.
+If the Planning Inspector is happy with the Local Plan and finds it ‘sound’ and legally compliant they will recommend that it is adopted by Sandwell Council.
+The Planning Inspector may require modifications to be made to the Local Plan before it can be adopted.

 The Council will then decide whether to adopt the new Local Plan.